GiulioFede/QuADA-GS/README.md

 ### 1 — Prepare your dataset

-Place your low-resolution benchmark images in a directory of your choice.
+Place your low-resolution images in a directory of your choice.
 The pipeline expects the following structure:

 ```
 your_dataset/